isololeveling/Solo-Leveling-Season-3/README.md

 ### issues and contribution
 As always any issues or contributions you want to make list them or make a pull request .

-#  Enjoy using the app and Welcome to AniTeams-v2 !!
+#  Enjoy using the app and Welcome to Solo Leveling Season 3 !!